tsoenen/qrest/docs/source/configuration.rst

 CSV responses.
 You can create your own Response subclass to add specific functionality, e.g. to support paging.

-Optional parameter ``processor`` configures the actual Resource object that the resulting API instance will use.
-If you don't specify this parameter, the API instance will use a standard JSONResource.
+Optional argument ``processor`` configures the actual Resource object that the resulting API instance will use.
+If you don't use this argument, the API instance will use a standard JSONResource.

 JSONResource
 ------------

 A JSONResource can be configured to extract specific data from a JSON response.
-It accepts keyword parameter ``extract_section`` that specifies a list of strings that forms the path to the relevant key.
+It accepts keyword argument ``extract_section`` that specifies a list of strings that forms the path to the relevant key.
 Say the response looks like this::